micropython/micropython/docs/reference/glossary.rst

         may also refer to "boardless" ports like :term:`Unix port <MicroPython Unix port>`).

+    callee-owned tuple
+        A tuple returned by some builtin function/method, containing data which is valid for a limited time, usually until next call to the same function (or a group of related functions).
+After next call, data in the tuple may be changed.
+This leads to the following restriction on the usage of callee-owned tuples - references to them cannot be stored.
+The only valid operation is extracting values from them (including making a copy).
+Callee-owned tuples is a MicroPython-specific construct (not available in the general Python language), introduced for memory allocation optimization.
+        The idea is that callee-owned tuple is allocated once and stored on the callee side.
+Subsequent calls don't require allocation, allowing to return multiple values when allocation is not possible (e.g. in interrupt context) or not desirable (because allocation inherently leads to memory fragmentation).
+Note that callee-owned tuples are effectively mutable tuples, making an exception to Python's rule that tuples are immutable.
+(It may be interesting why tuples were used for such a purpose then, instead of mutable lists - the reason for that is that lists are mutable from user application side too, so a user could do things to a callee-owned list which the callee doesn't expect and could lead to problems;
+        a tuple is protected from this.)

     CPython
         CPython is the reference implementation of Python programming language, and the most well-known one, which most of the people